Moddable-OpenSource/moddable/documentation/xs/XS FFI.md

 ```
 	result = test.catenate("a", "bc");
-	trace(`${ result }\n`);
+	trace(`catenate ${ result }\n`);
 ```

 ## Buffers

-In JavaScript, buffers are instances of `ArrayBuffer` or `SharedArrayBuffer`.
+In JavaScript, buffers are instances of `ArrayBuffer`.
 Their contents are usually accessed thru views, i.e. instances of `DataView` or `TypedArray`.
 Several views can share the same buffer with distinct offset and length.

 In C, buffers are accessed thru pointers.

 ### Blind Pointers

-Arguments can be pointers to all integer and floating point types, or `void*`.
 The glue code will convert ArrayBuffer instances into pointers to their contents.
 You can pass other arguments for view offset and length.

 #### Reading Bytes

+Arguments can be pointers to all integer and floating point types, or `void*`.

 Here is a function that sum bytes: